NCMoseley/Inhabitent/README.md

 I enjoyed this project, it was very nice to be able to work with so many different layers, and create so much functionality so easily.
 I like the WordPress work flow, and I look forward to many more WP projects to come.

+## Setup

+Initialize gulp in Inhabitent theme.
+Use WP-Content for master.

 ## Table of Contents